dogue/ovm.sh/content/_index.md

 ### What Is It?

 Odin Version Manager (ovm) is a tool for managing your Odin installs.
 With the compiler under heavy development, Odin is bound to continue changing.
-While it's greast that Odin is growing so quickly, this can lead to headaches when you may need a specific version for a particular project, or want to stay up to date with the latest.
+While it's great that Odin is growing so quickly, this can lead to headaches when you may need a specific version for a particular project, or want to stay up to date with the latest.

 ### Why Should I Use OVM?